snd/siv/README.md

 api is unstable. going to change a lot. use at your own risk...

+API consumers can make very flexible queries without much work on your side. like table views

 ### example

-let's say we have a querystring:
+let's say we want to find 10 users

+have a querystring:

 ``` javascript
 > var querystring = [